zx80/pg-schema-version/README.md

 ## Example Usage

-Here is a typical use case for `pg-schema-version`:
+Here is a demonstration of `pg-schema-version` usage:

 1. Install from PyPi, e.g. with `pip`: